-ISWC is the premier venue for presenting innovative systems and research results related to the Semantic Web and Linked Data, attracting a large number of high quality submissions every year and participants from both industry and academia.
-ISWC brings together researchers from different areas, such as artificial intelligence, databases, natural language processing, information systems, human computer interaction, information retrieval, web science, etc., who investigate, develop and use novel methods and technologies for accessing, interpreting and using information on the Web in a more effective way.
+ISWC is the premier venue for presenting state of the art research and innovative systems related to the Semantic Web and Linked Data, attracting a large number of high quality submissions every year and participants from both academia and industry.
+ISWC brings together researchers from different areas, such as knowledge representation, artificial intelligence, databases, natural language processing, information systems, human computer interaction, information retrieval, web science, etc., who investigate, develop and use novel methods and technologies for representing, accessing, interpreting, and using information on the Web in a more effective way.

-Besides the main technical programme, ISWC will host a number of workshops on topics related to the general theme of the conference.
-The role of the workshops is to provide a setting for focused and intensive scientific exchange among researchers interested in a specific topic.
+Besides the main technical program, ISWC will host several workshops on topics related to the general theme of the conference.
+The role of the workshops is to provide a setting for focused, intensive scientific exchange among researchers and practitioners interested in a specific topic.
 As such, workshops are the primary venues for the exploration of emerging ideas as well as for the discussion of novel aspects of established research topics.

-We invite you to submit a proposal for workshops on a research topic of interest to ISWC attendees.
+Towards this end, we solicit proposals for workshops on research topics of interest to ISWC attendees.

 The decision on acceptance or rejection of a workshop proposals will be made on the basis of the overall quality of the proposal and its appeal to a reasonable fraction of the Semantic Web community.
 Other factors, such as overlap with other workshop proposals, or issues regarding logistics, will also be taken into account when making the final decision.